TristanvanLeeuwen/IP_and_Im_Lectures/what_is.md

 ### Magnetic resonance imaging

 Magnetic resonance imaging (MRI) is another imaging modality for clinical diagnosis.
-As opposed to CT, MRI does not rely on ionising radiation and is hence considered much safer.
+As opposed to CT, MRI does not rely on ionizing radiation and is hence considered much safer.
 A disadvantage of MRI is that the time needed for a scan is much longer than for CT.

 Here, $u : \mathbb{R}^d \rightarrow \mathbb{C}$, is related to the proton density of the tissue and can be interpreted as an image.
 The physics behind the measurement process are quite complicated, but for most practical settings a useful model is based on the [*Fourier transform*](https://en.wikipedia.org/wiki/Fourier_transform) of $u$: